M-x-Research/M-x-Research.github.io/index.md

 # Contact Us

-To speak at an event or propose a topic, get in touch on the #emacs channel of UKRSE Slack, or email [markgdawson@gmail.com](mailto:markgdawson@gmail.com)
+To speak at an event or propose a topic, get in touch on the [`#emacs` channel of UKRSE Slack](https://ukrse.slack.com/archives/CDBHZCDQE), or [email David Pérez-Suárez](mailto:d.perez-suarez@ucl.ac.uk)